Skip to main content

 If you have boxwood shrubs at home and you’re worried about the Box Tree Moth, you should monitor your boxwoods for cocoons, larvae, and leaf damage from May 15th to June 15th, July 15th to August 15th and September 1st to September 20th.

 If Box Tree Moth caterpillars are actively feeding on your boxwood shrubs, you can apply BTK, which is a biological insecticide.
 BTK must be applied when the Box Tree Moth caterpillars are feeding on the boxwood foliage to maximize the product’s effectiveness.
-Safer’s BTK concentrate is available in-store and online for $16.99.

 Repeat an application of BTK if active feeding caterpillars are still found 5-7 days after the initial application.
 Even if you think BTK has done its job, it is important to routinely monitor the condition of your boxwood shrubs and continually look for signs of the Box Tree Moth.